simolus3/drift/docs/pages/docs/Using SQL/sql_ide.md

 template: layouts/docs/single
 ---

+{% block "blocks/pageinfo" %}
+__This page is outdated, and the drift analysis plugin is not currently available__.
+It may be re-enabled in a future drift version.
+{% endblock %}

 Drift ships with an experimental analyzer plugin that provides real-time feedback on errors, hints, folding and outline.